Northwoods Sporting Journal

-Readers Throughout New England and Canada
+Readers in New England & Canada

-Print and Digital Options Available
+Print & Digital Options Available

-Long Shelf Life and Wide Presence
+Long Shelf Life & Wide Presence

-We like to think that this shelf life is a product of our publication’s personality, thoughtful, seasoned outdoor writers and exciting advertising displays.
-Distributing free issues of expired Journals at New England sportsman shows and other outlets helps that shelf life, too.
+We like to think that this shelf life is a product of our publication’s personality, thoughtful, seasoned outdoor writers, and exciting advertising displays.
+Distributing free issues of expired Journals at New England sportsman shows and other outlets help that shelf life, too.

 Photos are always worth 1,000 words, especially photos of happy people with big fish & critters.
 Send your proud photo to firstname.lastname@example.org.
 You might make the gallery!